-Our water travels from 150 miles away and our system includes the use of reservoirs, the natural river system, pipes, tunnels and pumps, all of which help us pull the water we own from the Arkansas, Colorado and South Platte river basins.
+Our water travels from up to 150 miles away and our system includes the use of reservoirs, the natural river system, pipes, tunnels and pumps, all of which help us pull the water we own from the Arkansas, Colorado and South Platte river basins.
 This water is stored in 12 reservoirs and lakes: Aurora, Henry/Meredith, Homestake, Jefferson, Pueblo, Quincy, Rampart, Spinney Mountain, Strontia Springs, Turquoise and Twin Lakes.
-Some water is pulled out of the South Platte River through our North Campus wells and out of Cherry Creek through our Cherry Creek wells.
+Some of the water pulled out of the South Platte River is through our North Campus wells and out of the alluvial groundwater near our Cherry Creek wells.